 Empty calories refer to the volume of energy contained in certain high-energy foods, that have low nutrients and vitamins.
 In such foodstuffs, the power mainly arises from the processed carbohydrates or fats and sometimes-even ethanol.
 Typically jail calorie will retain the same amount of energy as standard calories but is poor in the nutritional benefit like lack of vitamins, minerals, amino acids, soluble fiber and antioxidants.
 Intakes of empty calories bring about extra weight thus has to be avoided by dozens of who wish to lose fat.
 Some examples of foodstuffs with empty calorie content are sodas, jellies, ice cream, sweets, candy, margarine, white rice, white bread, butter, lard, alcohol consumption, beer, wine and fatty unhealthy food like hamburgers, pizza, hotdogs, fried chicken, and French fries.

-Are all calories built the same?
+Are all calories created equal?

-It was thought that time has absolutely nothing to do with the way in which the body digests calories and hence you can eat at any moment from the day without needing to worry.
-But majority of folks has says there's indeed an inaccurate time and energy to eat.
-Though there are conflicting reports, there's enough and much more circumstantial evidence to prove that bad eating habits and wrong timings definitely affect one's body inside the way it processes and metabolizes calories.
-Though the digestive process from the body remains exactly the same, it has been noted that eating shortly before bedtime frequently contributes to extra weight and other stomach ache in comparison with individuals who had a young dinner.
-But none of the has been confirmed completely so the question still remains debatable.
+It was considered that the years have nothing to do with just how our own bodies digests calories thus you are able to eat out at any time of the day and never having to worry.
+But legally to have has said that there exists indeed an improper time to eat.
+Though you'll find conflicting reports, there exists enough plus much more circumstantial evidence to prove that bad eating habits and wrong timings definitely affect your body inside the way it processes and metabolizes calories.
+Though the digestive process of the body remains the same, many experts have noted that eating late into the evening frequently contributes to extra weight as well as other flatulence in comparison with those who had an earlier dinner.
+But none on this has been confirmed completely therefore, the question still remains debatable.